Simula Research Laboratory /

 sudo dnf copr enable -y dreibh/ppa sudo dnf install hipercontracer

-For ready-to-install FreeBSD packages of HiPerConTracer, it is included in the ports collection, see Index of /head/benchmarks/hipercontracer/!
+For ready-to-install FreeBSD packages of HiPerConTracer, it is included in the ports collection, see FreeBSD ports tree index of benchmarks/hipercontracer/!

 pkg install hipercontracer